vipinanandcpp/hypergo/BACKLOG.md

 - [x] Add gitignore
 - [x] Black and other linters
 - [x] fix mypy types
-- [ ] add compound types to types.py (try the ai coding solution brad suggested - not phind, the other one)
+- [x] add compound types to types.py
 - [x] remove execution logic from (what should be a passive) message class
 - [x] Organize project and breakup files, create library
 - [x] Deploy into Azure